Kansoo/wreq-js/README.md

 - **Stealth** - fingerprints that track real browser TLS and HTTP/2 stacks
 - **Speed** - native performance without launching a browser process
 - **Profiles** - maintained fingerprints synced from upstream `wreq-util`

+This is the sweet spot when your target isn't too picky to require browser automation, or when you need to save resources and keep throughput fast.
+As far as we are concerned, there are no optimal JS/TS alternatives that combine updated fingerprints, strong performance, and an LLM-friendly policy.

 When not to use: if you need DOM/JavaScript execution, CAPTCHA solving, or full browser automation, use Playwright/Puppeteer instead.